Steam Trains, Whitby & the Moors

 Leaving Helmsley, you’ll then travel across the heart of the North York Moors, taking in the spectacular scenery of Rosedale as we pause to see one of the most beautiful views in the Moors.
 You’ll see evidence of the area’s mining history and how railways changed the industry during the industrial revolution.
 You’ll also have chance to wander onto the heather and to see some local wildlife and the sheep that live out on the open moors.

-On arrival in Whitby you will have over two hours to explore the town and its many varied attractions, with chance for fish and chips at the Magpie Cafe, a boat ride from Whitby Harbour and a visit to Whitby Abbey (click here to find out more about Whitby Abbey).
+On arrival in Whitby you will have two hours to explore the town and its many varied attractions, with chance for fish and chips at the Magpie Cafe, a boat ride from Whitby Harbour and a visit to Whitby Abbey (click here to find out more about Whitby Abbey).
 Your time is free to spend as you wish.